Time-Dependent Low-Rank Input-Output Operator for Forced Linearized Dynamics with Unsteady Base Flows: Methodology

 One way to interpret the f-OTD evolution equations is the following: Eq.~\ref{eq:u_ev_DO} determines the evolution of a time-dependent subspace in the phase space of the dynamics and Eq.~\ref{eq:y_ev_DO} is the ROM obtained by the orthogonal projection of the FOM onto the time-evolving subspace $\mathbf{U}$.
 The above constrained minimization problem can be alternatively solved using Riemannian optimization, where the solution of MDE~\ref{eq:MDE_FOM} is constrained on a rank-$r$ manifold.
-This will lead to the dynamical low-rank approximation for MDEs $\big($\cite{KL07}$\big)$, which results in an equivalent low-rank approximation to the f-OTD formulation.
-The evolution Eqs.~\ref{eq:u_ev_DO} \& \ref{eq:y_ev_DO} are presented for generic dynamical systems.
-The f-OTD evolution equations for the incompressible Naiver-Stokes equations are derived in Appendix \ref{Appendix_f-OTD_NS}.
+This will lead to the dynamical low-rank approximation for MDEs (\cite{KL07}), which results in an equivalent low-rank approximation to the f-OTD formulation.